-In 2016, Bridges to Housing Stability helped more than 300 households find, or remain in, stable housing.
+In 2017, Bridges to Housing Stability helped almost than 300 households find, or remain in, stable housing.
 Some families come to Bridges’ Housing Stability Program already homeless, and staying in a shelter, with family members or hotel.
 Often they are at-risk of becoming homeless because their rent is higher than they can afford.
-Some households’ circumstances are similar — debt, abandonment or abuse, poor credit, catastrophic illness, job loss, foreclosure, or lack of affordable housing close to where they work.
+Some households circumstances are similar — debt, abandonment or abuse, poor credit, catastrophic illness, job loss, foreclosure, or lack of affordable housing close to where they work.
 However, Bridges understands that each family has its own story and approaches their situations as a puzzle, with challenging and unique solutions.

 Below are three stories that illustrate how Bridges provides support to homeless or at-risk families to help them achieve housing stability: